RuiFSP/100-days-of-code/r2-log.md

 ### R2D23 -----------------------------------------------------------------------------

-- Day23 - Capstone Project 18/20 - Started exploring a Space Race in 1957
+- Day23 - Capstone Project 18/20 - Started exploring a Space Race in 1957 - Part 1/
   - Just started exploring a dataset with data on space missions dating back to the Space Race in 1957, I can't wait
   - to dive in and discover new insights about the trends over time